itsSanalog/sanalog.net/sanastro/src/content/reviews/music/her-abiding-memory.md

 An unexpected and unknown embodiment of Shibuya-kei.

-A confession to make: I discovered this album through the Weezer subreddit on a <a href="https://www.reddit.com/r/weezer/comments/1ao4a5f/" target="_blank" class="extlink">post</a> about albums that use the same typeface as Weezer does.

-Pitcher56 is a Japanese Shibuya-kei band, with almost no information about them.
+Pitcher56 is a Japanese Shibuya-kei band.
+All three members were medical school students at the time of release, and are currently doctors.
+There is almost no other information on them.
 Barely any physical releases.
 No live performances.
-All three memebers were medical school students were medical school students at the time of release, and are currently doctors.
+As with most bands, music is the only thing they have left behind, bar a faint scent of nostalgia.

+The mix and mastering isn't perfect.
+Raw recordings capturing even swallowing and saliva noises.
+Would I be weird for appreciating this?
+Film capturing those days raw stimulates nostalgia like spice.. old spice or whatever.

 # 1.2.3!

+A very powerful jingle.

 # Humming Word

 # Dewy Roses

-# WOMAN
+# Woman 〜Wの悲劇より〜

 # すじをえがく

+A song that declares goodbye.

 # Another Season

 # Jump Out From The Bed

-# Love Letter
+# Love Letter -Original Version-

 # サヨナラマタイツカ

-https://www.reddit.com/r/pitcher56/comments/1jg9rdw ???
+A confession to make: I discovered this album through the Weezer subreddit on a <a href="https://www.reddit.com/r/weezer/comments/1ao4a5f/" target="_blank" class="extlink">post</a> about albums that use the same typeface as Weezer does.

+we can check in on 森田洋之 through Note.
+Guy still seems interested in the band he was in.
+They haven't disbanded, so anything is possible. https://www.reddit.com/r/pitcher56/comments/1jg9rdw ???

 https://rateyourmusic.com/release/album/pitcher56/her-abiding-memory/